Whit-Williams/The-Horiseon-Project/The-Horiseon-Project-README.md

 # The-Horiseon-Project
 Welcome to the Horiseon Project.

-The main objective of this challenge was to introduce retractor code to the existing codebase, with the aim of improving the accessibility of the Horiseon web page.
+The main objective of this challenge was to introduce refractor code to the existing codebase, with the aim of improving the accessibility of the Horiseon web page.

 Following the objective, I have introduced the following: